-The RIMSports Ab Straps are a great option for general fitness enthusiast that wants durability and comfort when performing hanging ab movements.
+These ab straps are a great option for general fitness enthusiast that wants durability and comfort when performing hanging ab movements.

 Ab straps are all built with the same goal in mind, but that doesn’t mean they’re all constructed equally.
 We created this based on two main criteria, which included construction and performance.